Is Bluetooth Safe? How Bluetooth Hacking Happens and How to Prevent It

 Classified as man-in-the-middle (or MITM) attacks, Bluetooth impersonation attacks (BIAS) attempt to trick two devices that have already established connections.
 The attacker impersonates each individual device to the other, forcing a specific connection type in which the attacker gains control of any communication between the two devices.

 Once hacked, the attacker can access and even alter any communication between the two devices.
-This attack is notable in that the attacker does not need to be present when the target devices originally are paired.
+This attack is notable in that the attacker does not need to be present when the target devices are originally paired.

 Bluesnarfing